top of page

 • Places liked Geelong, Bendigo, and Ballarat (Just 1-hour drive from Melbourne CBD) is also considered as Regional area.

-Diploma of Nursing in Regional Victoria
+Diploma of Nursing (4).jpg

 Change Current Course

-If you are currently studying in a different field and, COVID-19 and any personal preference have impacted your decision and you choose to switch or change your field of study/course to Nursing, you may be eligible to do that.
+If you are currently studying in a different field and, COVID-19 or, any personal preference have impacted your decision and you choose to switch or change your field of study/course to Nursing, you may be eligible to do that.

 At RACC Australia - Education and Migration Services,